🔍 Cora Ruskin

 🌹 Rose Sinclair

-Rose Sinclair is the profane community leader that started F*ck Yeah Asexual in 2013.
-The biggest noise maker they spearheaded was the #GiveItBack protest in 2015 that made GLADD step up for asexual, aromantic, and agender people, paving the way for future acceptance of those communities and on-screen representation.
-They are an active member of their communities, popularizing terms such as allosexual to serving as a decentralized support system with a “Dear Abby” style approach.
-They are the author of HELLO WORLD, leader of community projects such as WHAT YOU SEE, with more to come.
+Rose Sinclair is the profane community leader who started with a blog in 2013.
+The biggest noise maker they spearheaded was a protest in 2015 that made GLADD step up for the wider LGBTQIA+ community, paving the way for future acceptance of those communities and on-screen TV representation.
+Before becoming a full-time writer, they popularized several community terms, and set up a decentralized support system with a “Dear Abby” style approach.
+They are the author of HELLO WORLD, organizer of community projects such as UNBURIED FABLES, and now write a steamy BIG BAD MAGIC SERIES.